vivocha/appointments-scheduler-docs/README.md

 Setting that property in a SetData Block with another Calendar Id results in changing the Calendar for the current conversation.
 Obviously, the starting Calendar Id is the one linked to the referenced Campaign, if set.

-### Get Appointment Types (get-appointment-types)
+### Get Appointment Types

-This block reads the Calendar linked to the current Campaign, and saves in the configured `temp.<tempName>` context property an array of strings containing the Appointment Types names, as defined in the Calendar.
+This block (*get-appointment-types*) reads the Calendar linked to the current Campaign, and saves in the configured `temp.<tempName>` context property an array of strings containing the Appointment Types names, as defined in the Calendar.
 If `tempName` is not configured, the list of Appointment Types names is saved in `temp.appointmentTypes` context property.
 Then, the returned list of strings can be used to let customers choose a type of Appointment to book.

-### Get Availabilities (get-availabilities)
+### Get Availabilities

-This block, given the Calendar configured in the current Campaign and its configuration, computes all the available time slots for a particular Appointment Type, saving them in the configured `temp.<tempName>` context property.
+This block (*get-availabilities*), given the Calendar configured in the current Campaign and its configuration, computes all the available time slots for a particular Appointment Type, saving them in the configured `temp.<tempName>` context property.
 If `tempName` is not configured, the computed availabilities are saved in `temp.availabilities` context property.

 The other block settings to configure are the following: